Thomas-Antoine de Mauduit du Plessis: Germantown and Fort Mercer

 At the Battle of Germantown on 4 October 1777, the American offensive stalled when Lieutenant Colonel Thomas Musgrave and 120 British soldiers of the 40th Foot stoutly defended the Chew House.
 After artillery and infantry assaults failed, du Plessis and other officers attempted to set the house on fire.
 To fellow aide John Laurens, du Plessis suggested the idea of fetching hay from the nearby barn and using it to ignite the structure.
 Using the kitchen outbuilding as cover, du Plessis reached a ground-floor window to the left of the servant's entrance.
 He smashed it and tried to climb in.
 Perched on the window sill, he found himself face to face with a pistol-wielding British officer who demanded his surrender.
 At that moment, a British soldier burst into the room and fired at du Plessis but hit the officer by mistake.
 After this close call, the Frenchman decided to retreat.
 With numerous American soldiers looking on, he refused to run for it.
 He later claimed that he retired at a walk, which he managed to do without being shot, though Laurens was slightly wounded in the shoulder.
 Two of Major General John Sullivan's aides, Captains John White and Edward Sherburne were killed while unsuccessfully trying to carry out this dangerous mission.

 Later that month, George Washington sent du Plessis to Fort Mercer to take command of the garrison's artillery and also to oversee its defenses.
 When he reported to Colonel Christopher Greene on 11 October, he found a sprawling fortress that was 350 yd long and 100 yd wide.
 The works were far too extensive for the 250 defenders and 14 cannons.
 Du Plessis immediately constructed a new wall that bisected the old works, effectively abandoning a large part of the fort in order to concentrate the defenses in a smaller area.
 Since fruit trees made excellent abatis, James Whitall's nearby orchard was entirely cut down for the purpose.
 For his part, Greene ordered every available man to help the French engineer improve the fort's defenses.

 Sir William Howe ordered an expedition under Colonel Carl von Donop to capture Fort Mercer.
-Donop took 2,000 infantry, including Ludwig von Wurmb's Hessian and Anspach Jäger Corps, the Mirbach Hessian Infantry Regiment, and the Lengerke, Linsing, and Minningerode Hessian grenadier battalions.
+Donop took 2,000 infantry, including Ludwig von Wurmb's Hessian and Ansbach Jäger Corps, the Mirbach Hessian Infantry Regiment, and the Lengerke, Linsing, and Minningerode Hessian grenadier battalions.
 These were accompanied by 10 Hessian 3-pound battalion cannons and Captain-lieutenant Francis Downman's two 5.5-inch howitzers of the British Royal Artillery.
 Donop's soldiers crossed the Delaware River into New Jersey on the morning of 21 October 1777 and camped at Haddonfield that night.
 Around noon on 22 October, the expedition approached the fort and initiated the Battle of Red Bank.